Linaro/lava/doc/v2/secondary-media.rst

 bootloader to be installed onto re-writeable media which can be modified from the running system, for example an SD card.

 The critical element for LAVA is the **first point where the boot can be interrupted or modified**.
-Devices which lack some kind of :abbr:`BMC (baseboard management controller)` rely on this bootloader to be able to automatically recover from a broken deployment.
+Devices which lack some kind of :term:`BMC` rely on this bootloader to be able to automatically recover from a broken deployment.
 This bootloader can be considered as the **primary bootloader** and the medium where this is installed can be considered as the **primary medium** which **must** be protected from deployments which would replace its entire contents.
 For example, a panda board has an SD card and USB host support, the primary bootloader (U-Boot) **must** be on the SD card, so V2 uses the SD card as primary media.
 It is therefore not supportable for a panda board to deploy to the SD card in LAVA.

 .. note:: Primary and secondary media relate to devices where the primary bootloader is installed on writeable media and where that bootloader needs